odoo/odoo/doc/setup/install.rst

 Odoo requires Python 3.6 or later to run.
 Use your package manager to download and install Python 3 on your machine if it is not already done.

-.. note:: If Python 3 is already installed, make sure that it is 3.6 or above, as previous versions
+.. note:: If Python 3 is already installed, make sure that the version is 3.6 or above, as previous
-          are not compatible with Odoo.
+          versions are not compatible with Odoo.

           .. code-block:: console